Codeland473/Multiplayer-Minesweeper/docs/net-spec.md

 #### Server -> Client

+When any of the mine counts is 9, the team should process this as a loss.

 | Size      | Type     | Description                                                                                   |
 |-----------|----------|-----------------------------------------------------------------------------------------------|
 | 1         | Byte     | Message type (Square Reveal: 8)                                                               |